Skip to main content

 You don't need to download or host these files — the rules and routing layers reference them directly and fetch their content automatically.

-Rules layer — .mdc files
+Rules layer — rules files

-Routing layer — CLAUDE.md
+Routing layer — CLAUDE.md (manual Claude Code setup)

 Live schema layer — MCP server